JonFD4/Sheldons-army/README.md

 *What are the developers goals*
 -  a project that test their understanding of javascript and development of game logic.
-- a site that vistors can be excited about and one that is easily navigable
+- a site that vistors can be excited about and one that is easily navigable.
 - a game and a site that is fun, niche and interest-focused.
 - a very simple interface that is responsive.
 - the project should represent the target audience interest as well as be inspired by the theme of the show.